FAIR Special Collections Guide

 • Track the authorized donee contact, deed-of-gift status, anticipated transfer date, and any access, rights, or retention conditions separately for each institution.

-• If one donee is still deciding while another is already ready to receive material, keep those files operationally separate so a delay at one institution does not contaminate the other appraisal or filing package.
+• If one donee is still deciding while another is ready to receive material, keep the files separate so one delay does not contaminate the other appraisal or filing package.

 • When different institutions want different descriptive language, align the wording before the appraisal is finalized so the report, deeds, and donee acknowledgments use compatible property descriptions.